samhocevar/wincompose/README.md

  - Minor GUI fixes.

 News for version 0.4.1 (6 May 2013)
- - “Menu”, “Escape” and “Backtick�� can now act as compose keys, too.
+ - “Menu”, “Escape” and “Backtick” can now act as compose keys, too.
  - Improved the filtering logic.
  - Allow to choose the timeout delay from the context menu.